atomist-skills/lein-m2-deploy-skill/README.md

     `lein deploy`
 -   update the "lein m2 deploy" CheckRun based on whether the artifact was successfully published
+-   this skill over-rides any `"releases"` deploy-repository configured in the project.clj, with the one selected when configuring this skill.
+Repositories for downloading dependencies can also be specified here but they are always added to the ones already configured in a project.clj.
+Only the release repository for deployments is over-ridden.

 If the deployment is successful, this skill also tracks the new maven artifact, and it's relationship to a the Commit, in the Atomist graph.
 Other skills can